dannisonarias/Reddit_clone_rails/README.md

 # Reddit Model for users, posts, and comments

  This application has the data models and associations that allow users to submit links (“posts”), and to comment on links.
-Using associations and foreign keys we were able to create a link between the tables that share information.
+Using associations and foreign keys we're able to create links between tables that share information.

 # Install
 1 - Install